opnfv/yardstick/docs/userguide/07-installation.rst

 1. Install Yardstick.
 2. Create the test configuration .yaml file.
 3. Build a guest image。
-4 .Load the image into the OpenStack environment.
+4. Load the image into the OpenStack environment.
 5. Create a Neutron external network.
 6. Load OpenStack environment variables.
 6. Run the test case.